 - 1 tsp poppy seeds (optional)

-- Place kaniwa, and water in a pot, with a pinch of salt, and bring to a boil.
+Place kaniwa, with 1/2 cup water in a pot, with a pinch of salt, and bring to a boil.
 Reduce heat, and simmer for 15-20 minutes, until the liquid is absorbed.